lorensdima/todo-app-api/README.txt

 /api/tasks
  - GET request
  - returns all tasks in the DB
-/api/task-c
+/api/tasks/:oid
+ - GET request
+ - returns all tasks for a user using their oid (object ID) /api/task-c
  - POST request
  - creates a new task